ManuGeorge96/ansible-docker-git-jenkins/README.md

 ## Prerequisites

 - The git repo must have Docker file and the code section( if needed).
+- Idea about configuring Tasks on Jenkins.
+- Add Webhook on Git.

 ## To Use The Playbook

+### For Running the Playbook Manually

 - ```sh
    git clone https://github.com/ManuGeorge96/ansibe-docker-git.git